josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 So that's the core of this whole thing; Matt thinks private equity is ruining everything and taking too much without giving enough back.
 It's an easy home run of a point to make in this economy.
 Pretty much nobody disagrees with that.

+Maybe he thought he'd come off like Robin Hood in this whole deal.
+I don't know.
+But if there was a way to tactfully and gracefully thread that needle, it wasn't the rampaging hippopotamus approach Matt took.

-The split, instead, is in whether that core point _justifies_ Matt's actions.
-Most people seem to agree it does not.
+The split in the community seems to lie in whether that core point _justifies_ Matt's actions.

+It seems to me that most people agree it does _not_; that Matt's committed too many flagrant fouls of his own for the original infraction to matter.

 <CalloutPlusQuote>